 Also referred to as the “non-death principle,” the going concern principle assumes the business will continue to exist and function with no defined end date—meaning the business will not liquidate in the foreseeable future.
 It is because of this basic accounting principle, why you defer the recognition of expenses to a later accounting period.

 This principle states that all expenses must be matched and recorded with their respective revenues in the period that they were incurred and not when they are paid.
-This principle works with the revenue recognition principle ensuring all revenue and expenses are recorded on the accrual basis.
+This principle works with the revenue recognition principle ensuring all revenue and expenses are recorded on an accrual basis.
 These expenses can include wages, sales commissions, certain overhead costs, etc. That being said, even if your tax return is based on the cash method of accounting, your accountant may prepare your financial reports using the accrual basis of accounting.
-Ultimately, accrual-based reports not only reflect the matching principle, but they also provide a better analysis of your business’ performance and profitability than cash-based statements.
+Ultimately, accrual-based reports not only reflect the matching principle but also provide a better analysis of your business’ performance and profitability than cash-based statements.

 This principle requires companies to record revenue when it is earned instead of when it is collected.
 This accrual basis of accounting gives a more accurate picture of financial events during the period.
-The purpose of this principle is to accurately report an income or revenue, when the sale is made, even the payment is received at a later stage.
+The purpose of this principle is to accurately report an income or revenue when the sale is made, even the payment is received at a later stage.
 With this basic accounting principle, your business could earn a monthly revenue even if you haven’t received any actual cash that month.

 This principle highlights an accountant’s ability to exercise judgment and use their professional opinion—since businesses come in all sizes, an amount that might be material for one business may be immaterial for another—and it’s up to the accountant to make this decision.
-When an accountant is reconciling a set of books or completing a business tax return, if during that time the accountant finds any misses or discrepancy, they may deem it as immaterial.
+When an accountant is reconciling a set of books or completing a business tax return, if, during that time the accountant finds any misses or discrepancy, they may deem it as immaterial.
 In such a scenario, it’s up to the accountant to use their professional judgment to determine if the amount is immaterial.

 When there’s more than one acceptable way to record a transaction, the principle of conservatism instructs the accountant to record expenses and liabilities as soon as possible, but to only record revenues and gains when they occur.
 Using this accounting principle, then, your accountant will be more likely to anticipate losses in your reports, but not revenues or profits—hence they’re being more conservative with the business’s financial success.
 It’s important to understand, however, that this basic accounting principle is only invoked when there are multiple acceptable ways for the accountant to record the transaction.
 The principle of conservatism does not allow a business accountant to completely disregard other accounting principles.